racenis/tram-sdk/README.md

 - Graphics menu

-- Fix scale in animations
-	- Fix the animation exporter
-	- Fix the animation player code
 - Split off an AnimationComponent from ArmatureComponent
 - Add log filtering
 - Make Raycast that returns multiple points